ashok-khanna/ashok-khanna.github.io/README.md

 - Hover on button color change
 - Decide on color scheme?
 - Add links to 4 main sections
+- Put quote at the end?
+- Delet about section?
+(Come up with good grid design)

 ### Setup Notes